nikopolidi/angular-sails-rest/README.md

 ## Usage Example

-Now it's time for the most enjoyable thing.
+Now its time for the most enjoyable thing.
 Usage example!

 ```javascript
 	// create service for user model